danielrichman/simple-kvm/README.md

  - `vim /etc/guests.json`: change the kernel, initrd to their final values
     - to direct boot the kernel from the host, use `/vmlinuz` `/initrd.img` `console=ttyS0,115200n8 root=/dev/vda`
     - to use grub omit the three options (and change the preseed to install grub)
- - `cp /usr/local/lib/simple-kvm/guest-example.service /etc/systemd/system/guest-daniel-yocto.service`
- - `vim /etc/systemd/system/guest-daniel-yocto.service` and find-replace the name
- - `systemctl enable guest-daniel-yocto.service`
+ - `systemctl enable simple-kvm@daniel-yocto.service`
- - `systemctl start guest-daniel-yocto.service`
+ - `systemctl start simpke-kvm@daniel-yocto.service`

 Todo
 ----